Thursday, September 30, 2021

 The teacher must be sensitive to the differences among learners.
 Dialogue and listening are important skills, as teachers must see learners as humans with real needs in terms of morals and purpose.
 The pedagogy of punishment is not the point.
 The teacher must therefore be a model for behaviour and show the virtues of humility and honesty.
 To learn is not to learn by rote or by copying texts.
 Religiousons compliance is still the goal but education is about teaching the young to play a moral and purposeful role in society.

 These were written as quick, readable introductions to the many theorists who have shaped the world of learning.
-For Greeks to Geeks!
+From the Greeks to the Geeks!
 Note that this is a personal selection, not a definitive list.

 GREEKS